Country or Region | |

 ![]() Penalties deconstructedLegal grounds specified; penalties for all other abortions |

 PenaltiesSection 301.
-Any woman [who] causes abortion for herself, or allows the other person to procure abortion for her, shall be punished with imprisonment not exceeding three years or fine not exceeding six thousand baht, or both.
+Any woman who causes herself to miscarriage or allows another person to perform a miscarriage, and where beyond twelve weeks, shall be liable to imprisonment for not more than six months or a fine not exceeding ten thousand baht or both.
 WHO GuidanceThe following descriptions and recommendations were extracted from WHO guidance on safe abortion.
 International, regional and national human rights bodies and courts increasingly recommend decriminalization of abortion, and provision of abortion care, to protect a woman’s life and health, and in cases of rape, based on a woman’s complaint.
-Safe Abortion Guidelines, p 97.
+WHO Abortion Care Guideline, p 62.

 |

 PenaltiesSection 302.
 Whoever procures abortion for a woman with her consent, shall be punished with imprisonment not exceeding five years or fine not exceeding ten thousand baht, or both.
 If such act causes other grievous bodily harm to the woman also, the offender shall be punished with imprisonment not exceeding seven years or fine not exceeding fourteen thousand baht, or both.
 If such act causes death to the woman, the offender shall be punished with imprisonment not exceeding ten years and fine not exceeding twenty thousand baht.
 Section 303.
 Whoever procures abortion for a woman without her consent, shall be punished with imprisonment not exceeding seven years or fine not exceeding fourteen thousand baht, or both.
 If such act causes other grievous bodily harm to the woman also, the offender shall be punished with imprisonment of one to ten years and fine of two thousand to twenty thousand baht.
 If such act causes death to the woman, the offender shall be punished with imprisonment of five to twenty years and fine of ten thousand to forty thousand baht.
 Section 304.
 Whoever attempts to commit the offence according to Section 301 or 302, first paragraph, shall not be punished.
 Section 305.
-If the offence mentioned in Sections 301 and 302 be committed by a medical practitioner, and (1) it is necessary for the sake of the health of such woman; or (2) the woman is pregnant on account of the commission of the offence as provided in Section 276, 277, 282, 283 or 284, the offender is not guilty.
+If the commission of an offense under section 301 or section 302 is of a medical practitioner and in accordance with the criteria of the Medical Council in the following cases: no offense (1) it is necessary to act.
+This is because if the woman continues to become pregnant, there is a risk of harm for the physical or mental health of the woman.
+(2) it is necessary to act.
+This is done because there are substantial risks or medical reasons.
+It should be believed that if the baby is born there will be abnormalities to the extent of serious disability.
+(3) a woman confirms to a medical practitioner that she is pregnant due to an offense about sex(.
+(4) a woman whose gestational age is not more than twelve weeks confirms the termination of the pregnancy.
+(5) a woman whose gestational age exceeds twelve weeks; but not more than twenty weeks insist on termination of pregnancy.
+After the examination and acceptance alternative counseling from medical practitioners and other practitioners in accordance with the rules and procedures prescribed by the Minister of Public Health in accordance with the instructions of the Medical Council and related agencies under the law on prevention and resolution of pregnancy problems in adolescence.
 WHO GuidanceThe following descriptions and recommendations were extracted from WHO guidance on safe abortion.
 International, regional and national human rights bodies and courts increasingly recommend decriminalization of abortion, and provision of abortion care, to protect a woman’s life and health, and in cases of rape, based on a woman’s complaint.
-Safe Abortion Guidelines, p 97.
+WHO Abortion Care Guideline, p 62.

 |

 PenaltiesSection 302.
 Whoever procures abortion for a woman with her consent, shall be punished with imprisonment not exceeding five years or fine not exceeding ten thousand baht, or both.
 If such act causes other grievous bodily harm to the woman also, the offender shall be punished with imprisonment not exceeding seven years or fine not exceeding fourteen thousand baht, or both.
 If such act causes death to the woman, the offender shall be punished with imprisonment not exceeding ten years and fine not exceeding twenty thousand baht.
 Section 303.
 Whoever procures abortion for a woman without her consent, shall be punished with imprisonment not exceeding seven years or fine not exceeding fourteen thousand baht, or both.
 If such act causes other grievous bodily harm to the woman also, the offender shall be punished with imprisonment of one to ten years and fine of two thousand to twenty thousand baht.
 If such act causes death to the woman, the offender shall be punished with imprisonment of five to twenty years and fine of ten thousand to forty thousand baht.
 Section 304.
 Whoever attempts to commit the offence according to Section 301 or 302, first paragraph, shall not be punished.
 Section 305.
-If the offence mentioned in Sections 301 and 302 be committed by a medical practitioner, and (1) it is necessary for the sake of the health of such woman; or (2) the woman is pregnant on account of the commission of the offence as provided in Section 276, 277, 282, 283 or 284, the offender is not guilty.
+If the commission of an offense under section 301 or section 302 is of a medical practitioner and in accordance with the criteria of the Medical Council in the following cases: no offense (1) it is necessary to act.
+This is because if the woman continues to become pregnant, there is a risk of harm for the physical or mental health of the woman.
+(2) it is necessary to act.
+This is done because there are substantial risks or medical reasons.
+It should be believed that if the baby is born there will be abnormalities to the extent of serious disability.
+(3) a woman confirms to a medical practitioner that she is pregnant due to an offense about sex(.
+(4) a woman whose gestational age is not more than twelve weeks confirms the termination of the pregnancy.
+(5) a woman whose gestational age exceeds twelve weeks; but not more than twenty weeks insist on termination of pregnancy.
+After the examination and acceptance alternative counseling from medical practitioners and other practitioners in accordance with the rules and procedures prescribed by the Minister of Public Health in accordance with the instructions of the Medical Council and related agencies under the law on prevention and resolution of pregnancy problems in adolescence.
 WHO GuidanceThe following descriptions and recommendations were extracted from WHO guidance on safe abortion.
 International, regional and national human rights bodies and courts increasingly recommend decriminalization of abortion, and provision of abortion care, to protect a woman’s life and health, and in cases of rape, based on a woman’s complaint.
-Safe Abortion Guidelines, p 97.
+WHO Abortion Care Guideline, p 62.

 |